kcgaurav/Homework/Homework 19/Submission.md

   2218 events were attack.
  ![](Images/19-2.png)

 Thi can be overcome by setting a minium time for password attempt, user account should be locked out after five failed attemps and making sure only admin has the rights to interevent.
-Allowing 24hrs to reset the password makes more
+Allowing 24hrs to reset the password makes more secure.
 A global migitation strategy can be implemented to enable MFA (Multi Factor Authentication) for logins and password reset.

 #### Question 2